kubarrr/OLYMPICS_CHARTS/README.md

 # Olympics-charts
-University project about visualisations in R - Creating Poster about Olympics statistics
+University project about visualisations in R - creating poster about Olympics statistics